-Customer Level of Service Statements and targets for unsealed pavements
+Customer Level of Service Statements and targets for unsealed pavements (preferred option)

-- 1. Rural and urban transport networks are designed to user needs and maintained to nationally acceptable standards - 60% of residents feel the transport network meets their needs - 50% residents feel that level of maintenance on the unsealed network is about right or too high - 70% customer service requests are responded to within 10 working days

-- 2. The transport system connects our communities, with limited disruption from unexpected outages/emergency events - Resilience works programme developed including identification of critical routes. - 2027 onwards resilience works programme implemented as per programme - 3.
-Land Transport assets are managed on budget and for longevity, utilising innovation and circular models of product use. - Unsealed network renewals and maintenance delivered as per programme, to scope, quality and budget.
+- 1. Rural and urban transport networks are designed to user needs and maintained to nationally acceptable standards - 60% of residents feel the transport network meets their needs - 50% residents feel that level of maintenance on the unsealed network is about right or too high - 70% customer service requests are responded to within 10 working days - 2.
+The transport system connects our communities, with limited disruption from unexpected outages/emergency events - Resilience works programme developed including identification of critical routes. - 2027 onwards resilience works programme implemented as per programme - 3.
+Land Transport assets are managed on budget and for longevity, utilising innovation and balancing maintenance and renewals activity for best long-run value. - Unsealed network renewals and maintenance delivered as per programme, to scope, quality and budget